xinminsu/akash-chat/README.md

-This is a Akash ai chat project .
+This is a Deepseek ai chat project .

 ## Getting Started